vayigash

 Balance is restored, and Judah becomes the spokesman for the family, not Reuben, who was the oldest.
 Hence, the Royal Davidic line is through the tribe of Judah.
 Hence, we are Jews, not Rubenites.

-Just before they climb into the wagons to head off to Egypt, God comes to Israel in a vision.
+The wagons are loaded, and seventy souls head off to Egypt.
+When they stop for the night, God comes to Israel in a vision.
 God says, “Jacob!
 Jacob!
 I am the God of Abraham and the God of Isaac.”

 I’m quite sure that Israel has heard all about this covenant from his father and his grandfather and does not need to have it reiterated to him.
-After all, hadn’t he pulled a fast one to get to be the keeper of said covenant?
+After all, hadn’t he pulled a fast one over his brother Esau, to get to be the keeper of said covenant?

-But it’s been 20 years since Jacob has been in touch with God—if he had maintained that relationship, he would have known that Joseph lived.
+But it’s been 20 years since Jacob has been in touch with God—if he had maintained that relationship, it would have been known to him that Joseph lived.
 So God starts with the introduction.

 And then God tacks on a new promise of reassurance saying, “Do not be afraid of going down to Egypt, for there I will make you into a great nation.
 I will go down with you to Egypt and I will also bring you up…”

-Just as those of us whose grandparents or great-grandparents came to the U.S. are now bona fide Americans, the Israelites have become Egyptians.
-Almost.
+Just like those of us, whose grandparents or great-grandparents came to the U.S. from distant lands, are now bona fide Americans.

-Because the majority of Americans are Christian, American culture is at its root based on Christian concepts.
-Those of us American Jews who were not raised in observant families are immersed in that culture, and without a strong knowledge of Jewish teachings we unwittingly absorb some of those concepts without realizing that they’re different from our own.
+American culture is at its root based on Christian concepts, because the majority of Americans are Christian.
+Those of us American Jews who were not raised in observant families are immersed in that culture, and without a strong knowledge of Jewish teachings we unwittingly absorb some of those religious concepts—without realizing that they’re different from our own.

-God decides it’s time to bring them back up from Egypt—quickly, before they’re totally lost forever.
+When God decides it’s time to bring them back up from Egypt, they will be in danger of being lost forever.

 I have to ask:

 And today, how many American Jews know little if anything about their God?
-How many reject the very idea of God because their understanding of God is skewed toward the Christian idea of Who/What God is, and that imagery makes no sense to them, is foreign to the way Jews think?
+How many reject the very idea of God because their understanding of the nature of God is skewed toward what they’ve absorbed from American culture, the Christian idea of Who/What God is, and that imagery, being foreign to the way Jews think, doesn’t work for them?
 And so we have a nation of proud Jews who consider themselves to be atheists or agnostics because they’ve never encountered the God of their foremothers and forefathers.
 Or, a nation of proud Jews who love their culture but have found their spirituality in foreign gods.

 Some of us, miraculously, find our way home, but not without a whole lot of earnest searching and study.